Efficiency-fluctuation trade-offs in biomolecular assembly processes: Results

 The left hand side of \cref{eq: beta asymmetry} corresponds to the average subunit fluctuations relative to the Poisson fluctuations that subunits would exhibit with constant synthesis rates in the absence of complex formation.
 Note that \cref{eq: beta asymmetry} reduces to the previously reported bound \cite{Hilfinger2016a} for $F=0$ and $\beta_1 = \beta_2$.
 For any value of $F<100\%$, the bound diverges as the efficiency approaches 100\%, see Fig.~\ref{fig: single-input}(b).
 For any $E<100\%$, increasing $F$ linearly decreases the severity of the trade-off between assembly efficiency and minimum subunit fluctuations, see Fig.~\ref{fig: single-input}(c).

-When individual subunit synthesis events \emph{never} occur such that $F$ is exactly 100\%, the divergence disappears and the right hand side of \cref{eq: beta asymmetry} becomes independent of the assembly efficiency $E$.
+When individual subunit synthesis events \emph{never} occur such that $F$ is \emph{exactly} 100\%, the divergence disappears and the right hand side of \cref{eq: beta asymmetry} becomes independent of the assembly efficiency $E$.
 This explains the observation that systems with exclusively simultaneous subunit synthesis can achieve finite subunit fluctuations at 100\% efficiency~\cite{Laurenti2018}.
 However, the bound of \cref{eq: beta asymmetry} also highlights the singular nature of this noise suppression: even an arbitrarily infrequent appearance of individual subunits leads to infinite subunit fluctuations as the efficiency approaches 100\%.
-The previously considered behaviour of $F=0$ thus generalizes to the interval $F\in[0,1)$ and excludes only the singular edge case of $F=100\%$.
+The previously considered behaviour of $F=0$ thus generalizes to the interval $F\in[0,1)$ and excludes only the edge case of $F=100\%$. \comm{For completeness we address the singular case of $E=F=1$ in Appendix \ref{sect: E=F=1} where we show that the dynamics become non-ergodic in general and map to a single-variable problem where noise filtering~\cite{Laurenti2018} can be understood as a consequence of effective quadratic degradation in the case of mass action assembly. }

 The singular behaviour of $F=100\%$ highlights that setting reaction rates strictly to zero versus infinitesimally small ones can drastically change the conclusions drawn from mathematical analyses of reaction networks.
 We previously reported similar observations for the minimum fluctuations achievable in antithetic integral feedback systems~\cite{Kell2023}.
 Understanding biological systems thus requires analyzing what happens when real systems deviate from idealized assumptions.
-For example, this is why we extend the previously considered class of assembly processes to allow for complex dissociation in \cref{eq: 2016 with co-synthesis - complexing dynamics}: Even if the dissociation reaction might be rare in a given assembly process, it is energetically impossible for the dissociation reaction to \emph{never} occur.
+For example, this is why we extend the previously considered class of assembly processes to allow for complex dissociation in \cref{eq: 2016 with co-synthesis - complexing dynamics}: Even if the dissociation reaction might be rare in a given assembly process, it is energetically impossible for the dissociation reaction to \emph{never} occur. \comm{Similarly, real biological systems are unlikely to satisfy the assumption of \emph{exactly} equal synthesis rate functions.
+In Appendix Sect.~\ref{sect: OL appendix} we show that offsets to the assumed synthesis rates preserve the conclusion that fluctuations diverge as $E\to 100\%$, as long as the offsets do not encode additional feedback.}